Port Adelaide Football Club: AFL entry, Mark Williams and club debt (1997–2010)

-Justin Westhoff made his debut in the 2007 season, along with Robert Gray and Travis Boak.

-Port Adelaide had limited success in the middle of the decade.
-In 2005, the club made the finals for the fifth consecutive season, where they contested the only Showdown final to date, with rivals Adelaide winning by 83 points.
-In 2007, Port Adelaide finished the minor round second on the ladder with 15–7 record.
-They reached that year's grand final, where they were defeated by Geelong by an AFL record margin of 119 points, 24.19 (163) to 6.8 (44).
+Following 2004, Port Adelaide would see limited success for the remainder of the decade.
+The club made the finals for a fifth consecutive season in 2005, where they contested the only Showdown final to date.
+In 2007, the club qualified for the grand final following a strong home-and-away season, where they were defeated by Geelong by an AFL record margin of 119 points, 24.19 (163) to 6.8 (44).

-Following their second grand final, Port Adelaide began experiencing financial troubles and also saw a decline in performance.
+Following their second grand final, Port Adelaide began experiencing financial troubles.
 By 2009, the club had accumulated a consolidated debt totalling $5.1 million and was unable to pay its players; they had lost $1.6 million the season before.
 The AFL delayed giving the club financial support, instead urging it to sort out deals with SANFL as a predecessor to any league support.
 On 20 May, Port were handed $2.5 million in debt relief by the SANFL, and on 15 June were handed a $1 million grant by the AFL commission.
 Plans for a re-merging of the two teams was rejected by the SANFL early during 2010, though they eventually signed off on the proposal during November 2010.

 "He (Demetriou) said he could not imagine an AFL competition without Port Adelaide in it.
 I thought that was a really strong statement of leadership."